mtlynch/mtlynch.io/content/posts/solo-developer-year-3/index.md

 My investment portfolio is 45% US stock, 35% bonds, and 20% international stocks.
 As market prices fluctuate, the balance of my investments change, so I have to move money around to get back to my target ratios.
 This involves tediously plugging numbers into a spreadsheet until everything looks right.

-I quickly put together a simple web app that automated the process and began sharing the tool on reddit and my blog.
-Even though XX people visited the site through my posts, only one person was interested enough to sign up for the free trial, and they decided not to buy.
-After a month, I decided it wasn't worth pursuing and moved on.
+I quickly put together a simple web app that automated the process and began sharing the tool on reddit, my blog, and through Google ads.
+The tool attracted 1,000 visitors in its first month, but only one person was interested enough to sign up for the free trial.
+They decided not to upgrade to a paid plan.
+I was never that confident in the idea, so I [moved on](/retrospectives/2020/05/#portfolio-rebalancer-has-lots-of-visitors-but-no-sales).

 ## Lessons learned

 ### Product-market fit is magic

 Finding "product-market fit" means building a product and connecting to enough customers to make your business viable.
-When founders talk about achieving product-market fit, they describe it in the same breathless terms they'd use to talk about finding true love.
+When founders talk about achieving product-market fit, they describe it in the same breathless tone as finding true love.
 Now, I understand why.

 The first two and a half years of working on my own, I was grinding away and growing, but it would take hundreds of hours to earn an extra $100/month.
 Other times, I'd [make a big sale](/retrospectives/2020/01/#zestfulhttpszestfuldatacom) but fail to replicate it.